M-Devloo/Spring-boot-auth0-discriminator-multitenancy/readme.md

 - [MultiTenancyRepository](/src/main/java/com/github/mdevloo/multi/tenancy/fwk/multitenancy/MultiTenancyRepository.java)
  -- Custom repository base implementation that overrides by default the findById() method with CriteriaBuilder to avoid direct fetching.
 [Direct fetching?](#Direct-fetching-vs-CriteriaBuilder)
  -- The method delete() is also implemented here due it used internally em.find() in SimpleJpaRepository which caused to bypass the multi tenancy.
- -- The method getOne() has a warning logged when used as this is not multi tenant compliant!
+ -- The method getOne() has a warning logged when used as this is not multi tenant compliant when called directly!
 [Lazy Fetched proxy](#GetOne)

 #### Direct fetching vs CriteriaBuilder